General linear models

 “Here \(\text{P}_1\), is the problem from which we start, \(\text{TT}\) (the ‘tentative theory’) is the imaginative conjectural solution which we first reach, for example our first tentative interpretation. \(\text{EE}\) (‘error- elimination’) consists of a severe critical examination of our conjecture, our tentative interpretation: it consists, for example, of the critical use of documentary evidence and, if we have at this early stage more than one conjecture at our disposal, it will also consist of a critical discussion and comparative evaluation of the competing conjectures. \(\text{P}_2\) is the problem situation as it emerges from our first critical attempt to solve our problems.
 It leads up to our second attempt (and so on).”
 (Popper, 1979, p.
 164)

-Let’s consider as our tentative theory the following:
+As our tentative theory or main hypothesis, I propose the following:

 Methods

-Multicollinearity will be assessed by calculating variance inflation factors (VIF), with a VIF above 10 indicating potential issues.
-We will also consider influential points by employing Cook’s distance and leverage values to identify any points that might unduly affect the model outcomes.
+We will assess multicollinearity by calculating variance inflation factors (VIF), with a VIF above 10 indicating potential issues.
+Influential points will be examined using Cook’s distance and leverage values to identify any points that may disproportionately affect model outcomes.

 An overview of general linear models